DrLex0/quake-frogbots/README.md

 - makes it possible to resume editing existing waypoint data;
 - perhaps improve some things.

-Done so far:
+**Done so far:**
 - Solved the `numpr_globals` problem without requiring the `-Ovectorcalls` option in fteqcc, which has been broken for ages when trying to compile for many maps.
 This allows to build with any recent fteqcc, and basically allows an _infinite_ number of maps to be built into the qwprogs, until we hit some other QuakeC limit.
 - Simpler management of map waypoint files, with a Python script that can also convert existing files for the above fix.
 - Restored ability to build the *waypoint* tool as shown in [Mick's guide](https://mickkn.mooo.com/quakeworld/frogbot/).
-It is now possible to resume editing from existing waypoints, if you compile them into the tool and then simply load the map.
-This also allows to examine existing maps to better understand how to create good waypoints for a new map.
+  It is now possible to *resume editing* from existing waypoints, if you compile them into the tool and then simply load the map.
+This makes creating waypoints **way** more feasible through an edit-test cycle.
+  The waypoint tool also allows to examine existing maps to better understand how to create good waypoints for new maps.
-  Also added some improvements to the tool, like:
+  Also added improvements to the tool, like:
+  - made closest marker mode way more usable to select hard-to-reach markers like teleport triggers;
   - print more info next to goal and zone, like coordinates and marker type;
+  - print paths going out and coming into active marker (including special modes);
-  - allow selecting between overlapping markers in closest-marker mode.
+  - allow alternating between overlapping markers in closest-marker mode.
+- Made *shootable doors* work across more maps than only _dm6_ (I kept the `dm6_door` name for the sake of legacy and because it's a good example).
+Works with both horizontal and vertical doors.

 Planned:
 - Add Trinca's waypoints.